 We see this between school and home as well.

-A child can give an explanation as to why they don't have to do homework.
-If the parent takes that as the truth, without checking it out, the child has created a chink.
+A child can say they don't have to do homework.
+If the parent takes that as the truth, without checking, the child has created a chink.
 Or they may say they got into trouble because the teacher doesn't like them.

-And while that was unfair, the child may also have ended up will a negative outcome if they'd gotten away with it.
+The child may also have ended up will a negative outcome if they'd gotten away with it.
 It would have shown the child involved, you can say anything about anyone and get away with it.
-The child would have created a gap between the parent and the school.
-And over time their education is likely to suffer as a result because the parent is uninformed or hostile.
+The child had created a gap between the parent and the school.
+And over time their education is likely to suffer because the parent is uninformed or hostile.

 But if they made an allegation about a teacher, what's to stop them doing something similar to someone else, including their parents.